lee-janice/-lee-janice.github.io-/content/posts/about-this-site.md

 - [ ] Support bi-directional links, à la [digital gardens](https://github.com/MaggieAppleton/digital-gardeners/)
 - [ ] Implement a [knowledge graph](https://markmarijnissen.com/200602-about-this-wiki.html) visualisation
 - [ ] Switch from .md to .mdx
-- [ ] Change the footnote symbol on narrower screens from a tiny number to something more noticable
+- [ ] Change the footnote symbol on narrower screens from a tiny number to something more noticeable
 - [ ] Automatically generate and display a table of contents
 - [ ] Support multi-paragraph text in sidenotes
 - [ ] Change checkbox lists to not display a bullet point
 - [ ] Add a scroll-to-the-top button
 - [ ] Add more fine-grained organization of the Topics page, like topic organization by letter
-- [ ]
+- [ ] Add search functionality